You may receive temporary total and permanent partial disability benefits after a work injury. Many people receive both of these benefits.

 The insurance company pays you these benefits weekly

-Georgia workers’ compensation law requires the insurance company to pay both these benefits weekly.
-So, you should receive a weekly benefit check while you receive these benefits.
+Georgia workers compensation law requires the insurance company to pay both these benefits weekly.
+So, you should receive a weekly benefit check when you are receiving these benefits.

 Occasionally, the insurance company will pay permanent partial disability benefits in a lump sum.
 When this happens, they really are just paying the weekly benefits in advance.
 So, they are just paying you a number of weeks of benefits at one time.